PennyLaneAI/pennylane/doc/code/qml_fourier.rst

 the potential expressivity of a type of ansatz.

-The theoretically supported frequencies can be computed using the :func:`~.pennylane.fourier.spectrum` function.
+The theoretically supported frequencies can be computed using the :func:`~.pennylane.fourier.circuit_spectrum` function.
 To mark which gates encode inputs (and, for example, which ones are only used for trainable parameters), we have to give input-encoding gates an ``id``: